aprasad13/NLP_Sentiment_Deep_Neural_Networks/README.md

 # NLP_Sentiment_Deep_Neural_Networks

-This notebook shows the implementation of <strong>Sentiment Analysis</strong> using Google's Trax
+This notebook shows the implementation of <strong>Sentiment Analysis</strong> using Google's Trax.

+Using this user can get the sentiment of a sentence (positive/negative)

 Click on [Jupyter Notebook](https://github.com/aprasad13/NLP_Sentiment_Deep_Neural_Networks/blob/master/Sentiment_Deep_Neural_Networks.ipynb) to access the detailed code.